harikavelaga9999/AI-POWERED-INTERVIEW-QUESTION-MAKER/README.md

 ---

-## License

-This repository is protected under a custom read-only license.
-For more details, see [LICENSE](LICENSE).

----

 ## Connect

-Feel free to connect with me on [LinkedIn](www.linkedin.com/in/harika-velaga04) for updates, tips, and collaboration opportunities.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/harika-velaga04) for updates, tips, and collaboration opportunities.